docmhvr/opencv_bootcamp/README.md

-# Project Title: Computer Vision Tasks with OpenCV
+# Computer Vision Tasks with OpenCV in Python and C++

 Welcome to the Computer Vision Tasks repository!
-This project demonstrates various computer vision techniques using OpenCV learned during openCV bootcamp.
-Below are the key tasks implemented in this project.
+This repository is based on the opencv bootcamp by opencv's open university demonstrates various computer vision techniques using OpenCV learned during openCV bootcamp.
+Below are the key tasks implemented in this project in python as well as in C++.

 ## Table of Contents
 - [Tasks](#tasks)